-The organisation is good.
+The organisation is satisfactory.

-The children feel at home and at ease with the well-organised and comfortable environment.
+The children feel at home and at ease with the well-organised and comfortable environment, which includes a purpose built playroom.
 This means they are confident to initiate and extend their own play and learning.
-The childminder has attended several courses to enhance her knowledge and understanding of childcare and to ensure all the children's needs are met.

 The childminder effectively uses her policies and procedures to promote the welfare, care and learning of the children.
+However, there is not a policy or record in place for complaints.
 The childminder has all documentation available, which includes a daily record of the children's attendance.
-Most relevant and mandatory documentation is in place and well maintained to a good standard.
-There is not a complaints procedure detailing the name and address of the regulator, Ofsted or a record of complaints made by parents, which they can see on request.
+However, this is not consistently signed by parents or the provider.
+Most relevant and mandatory documentation is in place and well maintained.